AlexanderKaran/AlexanderKaran/README.md

 When not working, you can find me writing tech articles and teaching Javascript and React at SheCodes, an initiative helping to get more women into tech.
 I regularly give talks on various topics, focusing on the impact the technology we build can have.

 I am devastated by the state of the world, love a good political rant and can often be swearing at no one in particular.
-I enjoy building things in Node, Deno, React, Svelte, MongoDB and Rust.
+I enjoy building things in JavaScript, Deno and Node.

 ## 🐦 Twitter